dylan-anthony-dupont/Portfolio-Projects/Vanilla-JavaScript/Mixed-Messages/README.md

 + Read the comments!
 + You will see in the first few lines a comment asking you to amend the value assigning the number of players to a number of your liking.
 + Once assigned, save the program with any updates, if any at all, and run the program.
 See what it outputs!
-+ There are a few comments new the end of the program that you can uncomment to change the output and see under the hood of certain features if you would like to see the inner working in greater detail.
++ There are a few comments near the end of the program that you can uncomment to change the output and see under the hood of certain features if you would like to see the inner workings in greater detail.
 On top of that, throughout the programme, I have included descriptive comments labelling each section.

-**I thought I'd challenge myself and exceed what the MIXED MESSAGES Portfolio Project has outlined in its objectives.
+**I thought I'd challenge myself and exceed what the 'MIXED MESSAGES' Portfolio Project has outlined in its objectives.
 I think I have succeeded.**

 **Kind Regards, Dylan :)**